crhuber/cellar/README.md

 ### Remapping Provider Variables

 Providers which support syncing a list of keys and values can be remapped to different environment variable keys.
-Typically, when teller syncs paths from `env_sync`, the key returned from the provider is directly mapped to the environment variable key.
+Typically, when cellar syncs paths from `env_sync`, the key returned from the provider is directly mapped to the environment variable key.
 In some cases it might be necessary to have the provider key mapped to a different variable without changing the provider settings.
 This can be useful when using `env_sync` for [Hashicorp Vault Dynamic Database credentials](https://www.vaultproject.io/docs/secrets/databases):

 ```yaml
 env_sync: